git719/maz/README.md

 allow utilities written with this library to be more used in continuous delivery and other types of automation.

 *NOTE*: If all four `MAZ_USERNAME`, `MAZ_INTERACTIVE`, `MAZ_CLIENT_ID`, and `MAZ_CLIENT_SECRET` are properly define, then
-_precedence_ is given to the username interactive login with the first two.
+_precedence_ is given to the Username Interactive login with the first two.
+In other words, to force a ClientID ClientSecret login, you must ensure the first two are `unset` in the shell.

 ## Functions
 List of all available functions.